Tips for driving safely with hearing loss

 The right treatment might be hearing aids, especially if you’ve developed sensorineural hearing loss.
 Not only can hearing aids amplify the important sounds you hear on the road, they can also keep your auditory system healthy so your brain doesn’t forget how to interpret other sounds in your environment.

 - Maintain your hearing aids.
 Feedback from hearing aids is a major distraction, regardless of your activity.
-Be sure to tell your hearing healthcare professional whenever you are having problems.
-Sometimes, all it takes is a slight adjustment or cleaning to improve their functions.
+Be sure to see your hearing care practitioner regularly, at least every six months, for check-ups and cleanings.
+Tell them if you’re experiencing feedback or other concerns.

 - Reduce the volume on the car radio.
 Not only is keeping volume low good for your remaining sense of hearing, you’ll also have more mental energy to concentrate on other noises around you, especially those important for your safety.
 Here’s a tip: adjust the volume before you set out on the road so you don’t have to fiddle with the controls while the vehicle is moving.